How Has Job Searching Changed in the Digital Age?

 - Some hiring managers may ask you to interview by video.
 If so, be aware of good video etiquette.
 That means, be aware of your backdrop, confine your movements to the camera frame, avoid barking dogs and other background noise – and, above all, know how to use video technology!

 A quick internet search of a company or its leaders will yield a trove of useful information to get started.
-Job seekers can then find online reviews and salary information about companies at Glassdoor.
+Job seekers can then find online reviews and salary information about companies at Glassdoor and Kununu.
 Finally, they can glean a lot of information about company culture by simply following corporate executives on Twitter or other social media.

-Technology has changed the landscape of the job search.
+Technology has changed the landscape of job searching.
 Embracing these changes could mean new opportunities for you.